debate/debate-ai.com/readme.md

 ## Ideas

-[IN DEVELOPMENT NOW] Chrome Extension - cite maker, flow with timer, editor, colab Research Sidebar
+ Chrome Extension - cite maker, flow with timer, editor, Colab Research Sidebar

 Colab Research Sidebar - see if anyone else has ever tagged this article  and put in shared hive mind.
 Highlight keywords as the first step before underlining.